 Aboriginal heritage exclusion zones will be established to protect selected features/items of significance and scarred trees that have been identified to remain in-situ throughout construction.
-Relevant locations were identified in RMM AH7 of the Response to DPIE Request for Information and/or Appendix E of the Amendment Report - refer to Appendix B for specific locations.
+Relevant locations are described in Appendix B.

 Suitable controls will be developed during detailed design to consider type of feature/item of significance, proximity to works and landform.
 Controls may include: